 Bethel does not discriminate against any worthy student on grounds of age, gender, race, color, ethnic or national origin, or on the basis of physical disability.
 Bethel values diversity in its student body.

 Prospective students with baccalaureate degrees from colleges not regionally accredited, including Bible colleges, may be admitted upon evidence of ability to pursue graduate studies.
 In such cases, the applicant’s scholastic record in college and his or her score on the Graduate Record Examination may be considered.
-The transcripts of such graduates will be evaluated for weaknesses in liberal arts and, if such weaknesses exist, further work will be required.
+The transcripts of such graduates will be evaluated, and if needed, further work will be required.